 After the most popular question I get on my tour, the second is: “Where’s a good bar to get a drink at around here?”
 Despite a dearth of great Italian restaurants, the North End is lacking in locations that focus on alcohol.
 Of course, most of the restaurants have a wine menu but the food is their emphasis.

 Yet, there are some places in the North End or within short walking distance (10 minutes or less) where one can grab a beer or cocktail.
 All these serve food, too, some of which is quite excellent!
 Below I’ve included five of my favorites.

 But, Saus also has a wide array of beers.
-They always have a Belgian or two, which are some of my favorite beers so I try to get one when I have an order of fries.
 What’s on tap is rotating so you never know what you might get (although they usually list it on their social media).
-Almost all the beers are from New England, though, so you’ll get a taste of the local flavor.
-No Budweiser or Miller here—just some of the best of what the area has to offer in Belgian style but also IPAs, sours, and ciders.
+All the beers are from New England, though, so you’ll get a taste of the local flavor.
+No Budweiser or Miller here—just some of the best of what the area has to offer in IPAs, sours, and ciders.
 (They also do some wine.)
-If you like craft beer, you’ll find something to enjoy to go with your steaming hot Belgian fries paired with an array of dipping sauces.
+If you like craft beer, you’ll find something to enjoy to go with your steaming hot hand-cut fries paired with an array of dipping sauces.

 I’ve been going to Caffe Paradiso almost every week for about two years now.
 But it’s not for espresso or a martini.
 I get cannoli there (it’s a long story, but they make some of the best in the North End).
 I love the vibe of the place.
 Caffe Paradiso is right on the main drag in the North End, Hanover Street, but it’s rare to find it inundated with tourists.
 Instead, it’s more of a locals' joint.
 I always hear people speaking Italian and it seems at least one of the TVs is playing an Italian station, especially if there’s a soccer match on.